Flowing with the Temporal Renormalisation Group: Dynamics of the phi 3 -theory

 Next, we discuss the non-trivial and important consistency check of energy conservation for the present computation.
 The total energy is obtained by computing the expectation value of the time-time component of the energy-momentum tensor $T_{\mu\nu}$.
 The details of this computation are discussed in \app{app:T00}, where a representation of the energy solely in terms of the propagator is derived, see \eq{eq:EMT-Exp-Reduced}.
 Using $\rho(t,t,\vec{p}) = 0$ in \eqref{eq:EMT-Exp-Reduced}, we find for the total energy

+The explicit occurrence of $\Gamma^{(3)}$ has dropped out in \eq{eq:EMT-ExpF} thanks to the structure of the gap equation (Dyson-Schwinger equation) for the two\nobreakdash-point function \eq{eq:DSE} in $\phi^3$\nobreakdash-theory.

-In \fig{fig:relative_error_energy} we show the relative error of the total energy.
-After a short tune in period, the error stabilises at around $10^{-4}$ and the total energy is conserved.
+As was already mentioned, the truncation employed in the present work corresponds to the lowest-order in 2PI--perturbation theory.
+The latter is known to maintain energy conservation.
+However, this may be violated in numerical implementations.
+As a consistency check, we show the relative error of the total energy in \fig{fig:relative_error_energy}.
+The error stabilises at around $10^{-4}$ and the total energy is conserved.

+While an analytical proof of energy conservation for general t-fRG truncations is lacking, the causal and local nature of the temporal flow provide a handle to address the question of analytically identifying conserving truncations.
+This is ongoing work \cite{CausalFlowEMT}.

 For the discussion of particle number conservation we use

 which measures the sum of positive and negative flow of particle numbers normalised to the difference of positive and negative flow of particle numbers (total flow). \Fig{fig:particle_number_conservation} shows this quantity and we find, similarly to the total energy, that after the initial oscillations, the total particle number is conserved.